GAumala/markdown-cv/index.md

 I develop banking apps for Android phones using [my own implementation](https://github.com/GAumala/mvi-android) of the MVI architecture in Java.
 Most of my time is spent writing code, but I also have to train the newer collaborators in the Android team by reviewing their pull requests, [writing articles](https://gaumala.com/posts/2019-04-30-writing-mvi-apps-in-android.html) and [giving talks](https://www.meetup.com/Guayaquil-Developers/events/262094535/).<br>
 Currently, I'm in charge of the new mobile app for one of the biggest banks in Argentina.
 <!-- ### Footer
-Last updated: November 2019 -->
+Last updated: February 2020 -->